nahidmubin/Siemens_NX_File_Renaming/README.md

 * Now there will be folder by the name "dist".
 You will find your executable file there.
 * Follow the installation instruction of previous folder to install your exe file.
 * Done

+#### If you find any bug in the program then let me know it by commenting on the program's github page.